Wargaming (company): 2015 - 2019

-In July 2015, Wargaming launched WG Labs as a division that would act as a third-party publisher for outside developers.
-The creation of the division was primarily driven by Wargaming's partnership with the independent studio NGD Studios and their game, Master of Orion.
+In July 2015, Wargaming launched WG Labs as a third-party publishing division, primarily driven by Wargaming's partnership with the independent studio NGD Studios and its game, Master of Orion.
 In October, the company also rebranded DropForge, a Bellevue, Washington-based mobile game studio founded in 2013 by David Bluhm, as WG Cells.
 WG Cells was shut down in August 2016.

-Wargaming's WG Labs division released a reimagining of Master of Orion in August 2016.
+Wargaming's WG Labs division released a remaster of Master of Orion in August 2016.
 The game was developed by the Argentine NGD Studios.

 In November 2016, Wargaming, SEGA and Creative Assembly announced a new strategic partnership that will see Total War: ARENA published worldwide.
 As of 2016, Wargaming owns a significant share of the Hellenic Bank (Daniel S. Loeb's Third Point Group is the other major shareholder of the Cyprus-based Bank) and has shown an interest in purchasing land property assets in Cyprus for its use and investment purposes.

-In 2017, Wargaming started a mobile games division called Wargaming Mobile.
-The unit was eventually closed in 2019.
+In June 2017, Wargaming started a mobile games division called Wargaming Mobile.
+The Finnish development unit of this brand, also known as Wargaming Helsinki, was eventually closed in 2019.

+On June 30, 2017, the Wargaming Shanghai studio was opened in Shanghai, China.
+It is a brand under the company "Shanghai Zhenzhan Electronic Technology Co., Ltd.".
+From the outset, it worked on development of the mobile games, World of Tanks Blitz and World of Warships Blitz.

+On July 10, 2017, Wargaming established a new operation in Prague, Czech Republic, for quality assurance and business intelligence (BI) operations.
+They then relocated one of the BI units from the Minsk, Belarus office, and expanded its operations locally.

 In February 2018, Wargaming America closed its Emeryville offices, cutting 100 jobs.

-In May 2018, Wargaming's CEO showed up personally to close their Seattle studio and lay off over 150 developers.
+In May 2018, Wargaming's CEO showed up personally to close its Seattle studio and lay off over 150 developers.

 In 2019, Wargaming Labs together with Mad Head Games launched the hack-and-slash action RPG Pagan Online.